dffischer/gnome-shell-extensions/README.md

 - [gschemas.install](gschemas.install) is the install script utilized by all extensions that install glib schemas.
 The [corresponding template](makepkg-templates/install-schemas.template) automatically adds it, but as a PKGBUILD can not pull in something from outside its own directory, so it also has to be linked into the package directory.

-- [build.sh](build.sh) can be used to build packages without expanding their templates.
-The script does this by compiling the package and source in a subdirectory of `/tmp/build-packages`.
-The results will be moved back to the original location.
-Version changes caused by a `pkgver` function also propagate.
+- [build.sh](build.sh) can be used to build packages without touching their template declarations.
+The script does this by substituting the templates in a file `PKGBUILD.expanded` which is then used to compile the package and source tarball.
+Version changes caused by a `pkgver` function propagate back to the original.

+- A [.gitignore](.gitignore) file excludes all intermediate products, packages and source aurballs created when building packages and preparing them for upload to the AUR.

 - [README.md](README.md) is the document you are reading right now.